AndyQ/UbercornFrame/README.md

 The ColorPickerViewController is a modified version of Christian Zimmermann's iOS_Swift_ColorPicker (https://github.com/Christian1313/iOS_Swift_ColorPicker)

 Connects to the Ubercorn (running the above Python app) over Websockets - powered by the Starscream sockets library (https://github.com/daltoniam/Starscream)

+# Mounted
+This looks really neat when mounted in a cheap IKEA frame - similar to the GameFrame (https://ledseq.com/)

+For a description of how to create one, see https://johnmccabe.net/technology/projects/ubercorn-gameframe-pt1/<br>
+Also includes links to 3D Printer STL Files.